TykTechnologies/tyk-demo/README.md

 ### JQ

-The bootstrap script uses JQ for extracting data from JSON object, it can be installed as follows.
+The bootstrap script uses JQ for extracting data from JSON objects, it can be installed as follows.

 Install on OS X using Homebrew: